vpeurala/azathoth/README.md

 # Azathoth

-Azathoth is a 2D horror adventure game written using C# and MonoGame.
+Azathoth is a 2D horror adventure game written in C# and MonoGame.

 ## Credits